apreus/paris-project-exhibition/_paris-project-exhibition/pci_43.md

 ---
 pid: pci_43
-label: Photo of the courtyard of the Maternity Hospital, Port-Royal
+label: courtyard of the Maternity Hospital in Port-Royal
 object_type: contextual-images
 note: '447'
 word_tag: the Abbaye of Port-Royal